emaildotdash/GenericCppMakefile/README.md

 - Print a summary of your project and some related stats
 - Package your project (limited, but more on it later)
 - Can be used with C as well, albeit with some relatively basic manual modifications

-To come (perhaps):
-- More Cross-Platform support (if I have time and willpower for it)
-- built-in git commands (unlikely)
+## Prerequisites

+The Makefiles depend on:
+- Basic Unix commands (cd, mv, cp, rm, ar, find, ...)
+- A version of Make (for instance: GNU Make)
+- The gcc compiler

+In terms of knowledge, you will need:
+- A basic understanding of shell (like how file paths work)
+- Some very rudementary knowledge about Makefiles (all you need are the basics of the syntax for variable declarations (see https://makefiletutorial.com/))

 ## Usage

-To use these Makefiles, you will need:
-- some basic knowledge about shell (like how file paths work)
-- some very rudementary knowledge about Makefiles (if you do not have any, don't worry just follow the examples and be vary of whitespaces)

 Firstly as you will notice there are two Makefiles:
 - MakefileGenericCpp is for single projects with any number of source files